 When Not to Give Any

 Though garlic is generally safe in small amounts, there are instances when you should avoid giving it to your dog.
-Garlic shouldn’t be fed prior to surgery and it’s also unsafe for dogs with anemic conditions.
-Puppies probably shouldn’t be exposed to any since their blood cells aren’t fully developed.
+Garlic shouldn’t be fed prior to surgery.
+It’s also unsafe for dogs with anemic conditions.
+Puppies shouldn’t be exposed to any since their blood cells aren’t fully developed.

 Conclusion on Garlic

 You can give your dog very small amounts of garlic provided that you’ve cleared it with a vet.
-It’s important to be conservative with its use as too much may be harmful for your dog.
+Be conservative with its use.
+Too much garlic is sometimes harmful for dogs.
 Be familiar with situations where garlic is inappropriate.
-Watch for allergic reactions whenever introducing a new food to your beloved pet dog.
+Watch for allergic reactions whenever introducing a new food to your pet dog.